C-NASIR/AI-Companion/README.md

 ```

 Visit http://localhost:3000 and use the UI.
 When you click **Send**, the browser logs the generated `run_id`, POSTs to `/runs`, immediately opens an SSE connection to `/runs/{run_id}/events`, and keeps all UI state in sync with replayed timeline events.
 Refreshing mid-run reconnects using the stored `run_id` and replays history before live updates resume.

+Every run now includes tenant/user identifiers from the Chat form.
+Populate those fields with the tenant you are simulating—rate-limiting, caching, logging, and observability are all keyed by the identity you provide.

 ### Knowledge ingestion & retrieval